FelixOnline/v2/content/articles/2011-11-17-nhs-trust-rejects-improper-financial-behaviour-allegations.md

 subtitle: >
   Trust responds to news reports
 date: "2011-11-17 21:09:32 +0000"

 # Attributes from Felix Online V1
 id: "1770"
 old_path: /news/1770/nhs-trust-rejects-improper-financial-behaviour-allegations
 aliases:
  - /news/1770/nhs-trust-rejects-improper-financial-behaviour-allegations
+imported: true
+comments:
+ - Seventh highest complaints but then it is the largest trust in the UKWhat are these people who need management leadership training in these positions in the first placeAsk to see the project risk logs  and and as to see all the risks  including those that had been closed

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true